 Why GM Workers Are Striking

-Nearly 50,000 General Motors employees with the United Auto Workers went on strike Sunday morning as the collective bargaining agreement from 2015 expired.
+Nearly 50,000 General Motors employees with the United Auto Workers union went on strike Sunday.
+The decision to strike came Sunday morning, after the collective bargaining agreement from 2015 expired.
 The union is calling for the Detroit automaker to properly recognize everything their members have done and sacrificed to make a "healthy, profitable" auto industry.

 Business